Skip to main content

 Source: excitingcommerce.de / April 2024

-A counter trend is the growing consumer consciousness regarding corporate responsibility, forcing businesses to increasingly align with ethical standards, focusing on sustainability, diversity, and inclusivity.
-A significant majority of consumers—70%— say they are willing to pay a premium for ethically sourced and sustainable products, while 66% expect brands to understand their needs and preferences [3].
+There’s a counter trend though: consumers care more about corporate responsibility, which pushes businesses toward sustainability, diversity, and inclusivity.
+70% of consumers say they’re willing to pay a premium for ethically sourced and sustainable products, and 66% expect brands to understand their needs and preferences [3].

-This shift from profit-driven motives to socially responsible practices is becoming imperative, as modern consumers prioritize companies that reflect their values [2].
-Companies will be compelled to integrate sustainability into their core strategies, engaging in eco-friendly practices and circular economy models to maintain competitiveness [1].
+That move from purely profit-driven to socially responsible is becoming hard to ignore, because consumers increasingly prefer companies that reflect their values [2].
+So companies will need to build sustainability into their core strategy, with eco-friendly practices and circular economy models, to stay competitive [1].

 So research shows consumers making sustainable choices, but the (SHEIN/TEMU) numbers show us that price and fast turnaround are still winning… On which strategy will you place your bets?